Toqozz/wired-notify/README.md

 ## Showcase
 [Check out what other people have made with Wired!](https://github.com/Toqozz/wired-notify/issues/63)

+## Config
+See the [Config](https://github.com/Toqozz/wired-notify/wiki/Config) wiki page for configuration settings.

+## Wiki
+See [the wiki](https://github.com/Toqozz/wired-notify/wiki) for everything else you need to know about using Wired.

 ## Making your own elements
 Making your own layout elements is designed to be as easy as possible.
 Anybody who knows basic Rust should be able to make a layout element.